 57. The Pan-African idea takes many forms.
-In some parts it may represent merely a vague sense of solidarity between African territories struggling for independence and progress; elsewhere it may range through ideas for regional groupings and confederations to the more illusory concept of a "United States of Africa" or "Associated States of Africa", such as was mooted at the Acera Conference.
-It is impossible for the West to adopt a defined attitude towards these ideas.
-In general, however, the tendency of the independent African states to form groups for mutual support and even to create larger federal or unitary states need not be regarded as, in itself, contrary to Western interests.
-It could indeed strengthen the ability of newly-independent African peoples to resist Soviet, Communist and Egyptian pressure.
+In some parts it may represent merely a vague sense of solidarity between African territories struggling for independence and progress; elsewhere, it may range through ideas for regional groupings and confederations to the more illusory concept of a "United States of Africa" or "Associated States of Africa", such as was mooted at the Accra Conference.
+It is difficult for the West to adopt a defined attitude towards these ideas.
+The tendency of the independent African states to form groups for mutual support and even to create larger federal or unitary states need not necessarily be regarded as contrary to Western interests.